Wansford, Cambridgeshire: Transport

 Wansford has no real regular bus services aside from ring-and-ride buses and school bus services.
 The nearest village with regular bus services to Peterborough, Stamford and Bourne is Barnack and further afield is Peterborough.
 The village was served by two railway stations, Wansford railway station was under miles southwest of the village on the former Northampton and Peterborough Railway which connected the village with Northampton, Wellingborough, Irthlingborough, Raunds, Thrapston, Oundle and Peterborough.
 The station was opened in 1845 and the station was also a junction for a branch line to Stamford East railway station via Barnack.

 An additional station to serve the main village centre, called Wansford Road railway station, opened in 1867.
 This station though was also a distance from the main village centre and closed along with the branch line to Stamford East in 1929.
 Wansford station closed in 1957 to passengers and the stretch of the line from Northampton to Oundle in 1964.
 The line between Oundle and Peterborough via Wansford remained open for freight traffic and a boarding school in Oundle until 1972, when it too was closed.
 The station and line reopened around five years later under the Nene Valley Railway, a heritage railway group and trust.
 They bought the railway line between Yarwell and Peterborough via Wansford and they built a new station building at Wansford and now use the station for their main operations and headquarters.

-In 2022, it was announced that Highways England planned to convert the single carriageway of the A47 between Leicester and Peterborough into a dual carriage way.
+In 2022, it was announced that National Highways planned to convert the single carriageway of the A47 between Leicester and Peterborough into a dual carriage way.
 This would involve cutting through part of the former Stamford to Wansford Branch Line and the relocating of Wansford Road station.
 Nene Valley Railway agreed to take the building and reuse it at their Peterborough terminus.
 This is still in the process of occurring.